Vicar: Reverend Felix Smith (Father Felix)

-Fr Felix is currently Assistant Curate in the Coplow Benefice and also ‘Interim-Priest-in-Charge’ of St. Hugh’s Eyres Monsell, both in the Diocese of Leicester.
+Fr Felix became Vicar of St Michael's in September 2017, having previously been Assistant Curate in the Coplow Benefice and also ‘Interim-Priest-in-Charge’ of St. Hugh’s Eyres Monsell, both in the Diocese of Leicester.

 He was baptised and grew up within a charismatic Evangelical tradition.
 However, during his Divinity studies in Edinburgh, he was inspired by the worship of his local Scottish Episcopal church which began a journey of discovering the riches of the Anglo-Catholic tradition.

 He trained for ministry at Ripon College Cuddesdon in Oxford, which prides itself on training clergy from across the breadth of traditions within the Church of England, and encouraging flexibility of worship within a broadly Catholic ethos.

 His spirituality is therefore firmly rooted in the Anglo-Catholic tradition, although his evangelical upbringing also left him with a heart for mission.
 He has two Masters level degrees in Divinity and Applied Theology and is currently waiting to hear the results of a third degree in Christian Liturgy.

 He is 30 years old, married to Laura and they have two children – Rosy (three) and Edie (4 months).